Connect with us

 He paints a world rife with indecision, struggle, and mystery.
 These elements are what magic you to keep reading to see how Kip will rise or fall to the occasion.
 It was a surprisingly fantastic read and worth a physical and digital copy buy.
 I'm very excited to read the next book, as it's already pre-ordered, and look forward to seeing more.
 I actually cannot recommend it enough to the furry fantasy novel reader...
 Or non-fur.
 It's an easy book to enjoy.

-Third novel in the Calatians series by Tim Susman
+Second novel in the Calatians series by Tim Susman

 Furry story anthology around the theme of Paradise.